EuroLinux/eurolinux-migration-scripts/README.md

 ## Support

 The following distributions are supported on the x86_64 architecture:
-- AlmaLinux 8.4
+- AlmaLinux 8
-- CentOS 7.9
+- CentOS 7
-- CentOS 8.4
+- CentOS 8
-- Oracle Linux 7.9
+- Oracle Linux 7
-- Oracle Linux 8.4
+- Oracle Linux 8
-- Red Hat Enterprise Linux 7.9
+- Red Hat Enterprise Linux 7
-- Red Hat Enterprise Linux 8.4
+- Red Hat Enterprise Linux 8
-- Rocky Linux 8.4
+- Rocky Linux 8
-- Scientific Linux 7.9
+- Scientific Linux 7

-It is possible to migrate from other release versions such as 8.2 or 8.5 since the script should succeed in syncing the packages to EuroLinux 8.4 equivalents but it's not officially supported.
+It is possible to migrate from other release versions such as 8.2 since the script should succeed in syncing the packages to newest EuroLinux equivalents but it's not officially supported.
 Analogically a migration from 7.4 upwards should succeed in syncing to EuroLinux 7.9.
 **If a system has been installed with Secure Boot enabled, make sure that it